pranshupatel/ColourBlock/README.md

 ## <a name="major-methods-block-subclasses"></a>Block subclasses

 Each block will have its own colour as an attribute.
 To obtain a different colour, simply alter this attribute.
-Do not change the colour of the block to the grid's colour (ie. background colour), or else the functionality of the block will not work as intended.
+Do not change the colour of the block to the grid's colour (ie. background colour), or else the functionality of the block will not work as intended since the move validity depends on the colour difference.

 ### <a name="major-methods-block-subclasses-move-right"></a>move_right (abstract)